 Adults, enjoy where you are when you are there.
 The ability to appreciate what we have before us, as opposed to constantly wishing for more, is a valuable life skill.
 It’s all about making choices…

-Teach your kids that making financial choices at Disney that may not buy you the best of everything is a choice, and when you make a choice to have less that what you wanted, you can still have a fine appreciation for where you are and what you get.
+Teach your kids that making tough financial choices at Disney, which may not buy you the best of everything, is a choice, and when you make a choice to have less that what you wanted, you can still have a fine appreciation for where you are and what you get.
 You do your teaching by talking with them, and then by showing them.

 Tell your children the reasons why you chose the resort you booked or the house off property, and then show them the number comparisons on a spread sheet.
 If you won’t be doing a character meal every day, explain the cost.
 Menus are online for nearly every Disney restaurant in every park; show them how much character meals cost, then compare that with counter service meals.